marysia/marysia.github.io/_tils/2026-02-24-module-3-thomas.md

 </div>

 **System Integration**

-The second goal is *collaborative*,.
+The second goal is *collaborative*.
 When your ML model feeds into a larger system, forcing it to make hard binary decisions throws away valuable information.
 Outputting probability distributions lets downstream components make better decisions.

-Cost-sensitive classification shows why this matters.
-Different mistakes have different costs, and those costs can change dynamically.
-In cancer screening, false positives are costly (causing anxiety and unnecessary procedures), but false negatives are acceptable because patients get screened repeatedly.
-By outputting probabilities rather than hard classifications, the system adapts to changing cost functions without retraining.

 **System Improvement**
 The third goal is *introspective*.
 High uncertainty tells you where your model struggles, which guides improvement efforts.
 Uncertainty patterns reveal whether you should collect more training data, reduce sensor noise, improve label quality, or add new features.
 Each source of uncertainty suggests different improvement strategies.